sguox002/leetcode/dp/dp-medium I.md

             }
         }
         return dp[n][target];
     }
 ```

 740. Delete and Earn

-delete num[i] and earn points num[i] and the same time delete num[i]-1 and num[i]+1
-max the points
+delete num[i] and earn points num[i] and the same time delete num[i]-1 and num[i]+1. max the points

 this is house robber with duplicates (if there are a lot of value=nums[i]).
 So we use bucket sort (bucket distance is 1)

 516. Longest Palindromic Subsequence

-again can convert to edit distance. by reversing the string we are looking for the largest common subsequence
+again can convert to edit distance. by reversing the string we are looking for the largest common subsequence.

 ```cpp
     int longestPalindromeSubseq(string s) {
         string rs=s;